 Haemophilus Test Medium: Prepare and sterilise Haemophilus Test Medium base (Oxoid CM898).
 Cool to 50°C and add fresh or deep frozen solutions of haematin and nicotinamide adenine dinucleotide (NAD) to a final concentration of 15 mg/L of each.
 Note: In-house prepared HTM must be used within 2 weeks of preparation.

-Alternatively, small laboratory can purchase Brucella supplemented agar plate (PP2459, Oxoid) to test anaerobes.
+Alternatively, small laboratories can purchase Brucella supplemented agar plate (PP2459, Oxoid) to test anaerobes.

 Plate preparation and storage

 - Dispense 20 mL of agar into “90 mm diameter” Petri dishes.